python4004/secret-HTB/Secret.md

 ```

-now i am authenticated
+Now I am authenticated

 ![net](https://user-images.githubusercontent.com/36403473/156899116-5355330f-73fb-44ed-b205-264aa84b2b6c.png)

 #### STEPS to be `authorized` :

-so may mind go on changing the name in `jwt token` to `the admin` but i need to find `secret token`
+so my mind go on changing the name in `jwt token` to `the admin` but i need to find `secret token` first.

 this secret token i found it in `git logs ` folders by using `git log -p` command